On the Convergence of the Elastic Flow in the Hyperbolic Plane: Introduction

-\begin{remark}\leavevmode \begin{enumerate} \item { From \eqref{eq:WillmoreElastic} it follows that elastic curves with Willmore energy below $16$ correspond to surfaces of revolution with energy below $8 \pi$.
-Hence the convergence result can be matched to the energy bound given in \cite{MR2119722}, where the authors show long time existence and convergence of the $L^2$-Gradient flow of the Willmore energy provided that the initial surface is an immersion of $\mathbb{S}^2$ (i.e has genus 1) and has Willmore energy below $8\pi$.\\ The content of this paper differs from these results in two ways: Firstly, the Willmore flow of a surface of revolution and the elastic flow in the hyperbolic plane of the profile curve vary by a factor, see \cite[Theorem 4.1]{DS18}.
-Secondly, since we consider the rotation of closed curves, the obtained surface of revolution is of different topology than $\mathbb{S}^2$, namely it has genus $0$. \\ Similar to \cite{MR2119722} we use that the energy strictly below 16 ensures that the smooth curve is simple by an application of \cite[Theorem 6]{LiYau}, see Proposition \ref{prop:liyau}.} \item Note that all circles converge to the Clifford elastica by Proposition \ref{prop:ConvergentCircles}, but their initial energy can be arbitrarily large.
-In Sections \ref{sec:Inv} and \ref{sec:Opt} we also identify a class of curves whose flow never converges, namely curves of vanishing total curvature. \end{enumerate} \end{remark}
+{From \eqref{eq:WillmoreElastic} it follows that elastic curves with elastic energy $16$ or less correspond to surfaces of revolution with Willmore energy $8 \pi$ or less.
+Hence the convergence result can be matched to the energy bound given in \cite{MR2119722}, where the authors show long time existence and convergence of the $L^2$-Gradient flow of the Willmore energy provided that the initial surface is an immersion of $\mathbb{S}^2$ (i.e. has genus 1) and has Willmore energy below $8\pi$.
+The content of this paper differs from these results in two ways: Firstly, the Willmore flow of a surface of revolution and the $\mathbb{H}^2$-elastic flow of the profile curve differ by a factor, see \cite[Theorem 4.1]{DS18}.
+Secondly, since we consider the rotation of closed curves, the obtained surface of revolution is of different topology than $\mathbb{S}^2$, namely it has genus $0$.

-The rest of the article is organized as follows.
-In the next section, we explicitly calculate the parametrizations of constrained elastica but postpone some technical proofs in the appendix.
-A helpful overview over all relevant parameters is given in Remark \ref{rem:helpTable}.
-We then use the findings of the subsequent section on closing conditions to show the first part of Theorem \ref{thm:main1} in Section \ref{sec:Ratio}, from which the first part of Theorem \ref{thm:main2} follows.
-In Section \ref{sec:Inv} {we characterize the Euclidean total curvature of the classified elastica, and use the results to prove the second parts of Theorem \ref{thm:main1} and \ref{thm:main2} in Section \ref{sec:Opt}.}
+{As already mentioned, the energy threshold in Theorem \ref{thm:main2} is optimal, which is discussed in the following theorem.}